StephaneTrebel/the-good-docs-templates/code-of-conduct/guide_code-of-conduct.md

 * **Code of Conduct incident record** - A form that is filled out when a community moderator takes an incident report from a community member.
 * **Code of Conduct remediation record** - A form that is filled out when a community moderator meets with a community member to explain the consequences of a Code of Conduct violation.

-You might also consider using the `../our-team/template-our-team.md` template to let your community members know who they can contact to report a Code of Conduct violation.
+You might also consider using the [The our team](../our-team/template_our-team.md) template to let your community members know who they can contact to report a Code of Conduct violation.
 This document is useful beyond Code of Conduct violations.
 It is a core document that helps you clearly communicate who belongs to your open source project or organization.

 ---